maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 To learn basic logging for production-ready code

-Key Features
+⭐ Key Features
-Modular Programming
+🔹 Modular Programming

 Python code is divided into multiple modules

-Each module performs a single responsibility
+Each module performs only one responsibility

 Modules are reused using proper import statements

+This makes the code:

+Clean

+Reusable

+Easy to maintain

-Virtual Environment
+🔹 Virtual Environment

-A virtual environment (venv) is used to isolate the project
+A virtual environment (venv) is used to isolate the project.

+Benefits:

-Prevents dependency conflicts between projects
+Prevents dependency conflicts

+Keeps project dependencies separate

-Ensures a clean development environment
+Provides a clean development environment

-Custom Python Package
+🔹 Custom Python Package

-A custom Python package named mypackage is created
+A custom package named mypackage is created

 Proper folder structure is followed